holgerthies/continuity/README.md

 - [metric](https://github.com/FlorianSteinberg/metric/tree/v1.0)
 - [incone](https://github.com/FlorianSteinberg/incone/tree/v1.0)

-You can either download them from github (release version 1.0) or download a zip file containing all necessary files here.
+You can download each library from github using the above links (please use release version 1.0 for each library).

-To install each library simply go into the respective folder and run `make && make install`
+To install each library simply go into the respective folder and run `make && make install`.

+Alternatively you can download a zip-file containing all necessary files [here](incone-full.zip) and run the `install.sh` script in the top directory.
+The script simply goes into each of the subdirectories and runs `make && make install`.

 ## Checking the claims of the paper
 All of the claims about parts of the incone library can be checked by installing the library, opening a new